nestdotland/nest.land/ROADMAP.md

       - `POST` -> Create a new account, argon2 hash, provides an API key.
     - https://api.nest.land/login
       - `POST` -> Logs into the account, provides an API key.
- - Website:
-    - Basic UI for information about the service and documentation for how to begin.
-    - Gallery to view and search packages on the registry (utilizing the API).

 ### Resources:
   - [PostgresSQL On Digital Ocean ($15/month)](https://www.digitalocean.com/products/managed-databases-postgresql/)